vrnithinkumar/Hexo_Static_Site/source/_posts/FSharpMentorship-2.md

 For example :
     `let x = 2147483647 + 1` No error
     `let y = 2147483648 ` Shows error FS1147: This number is outside the allowable range for 32-bit signed integers Compiler will check only the current values is in the set of supported values of the type.
+It will not do a